Kansas City Transportation and Local-Scale Air Quality Study

 The study enabled EPA to provide air quality information to the community and its residents and advance air monitoring technology for use by other states and communities.
 The research was designed to measure and monitor air quality and was not a health study to evaluate health effects from any observed air pollution.

-There were three monitoring and measurement approaches used for the study that involve deployment of stationary, mobile, and portable measurement technologies.
-Researchers used new and cutting-edge monitors to measure the air pollutants, black carbon (BC), fine particles (PM2.5), and carbon dioxide (CO2), as well as weather conditions important to understanding air quality, including relative humidity, wind and temperature.
-Noise levels were monitored.
-The measurement instruments include:
+There were three monitoring and measurement approaches used for the study that involved deployment of stationary, mobile, and portable measurement technologies.
+Researchers used regulatory grade methods and new and cutting-edge instruments to measure the air pollutants, black carbon (BC) fine particles (PM2.5) and nitrogen dioxide (NO2), as well as environmental conditions important to understanding air quality, including relative humidity, wind speed and wind direction, and temperature.
+The measurement instruments included:

 - Stationary Monitors.
-Stationary or fixed monitors collected PM2.5, black carbon and meteorological data in six locations within the study area.
+Stationary or fixed monitors collected PM2.5, BC, and meteorological data in six locations within the study area.

 - Mobile Monitors.
 An electric vehicle retrofitted with air quality monitoring instruments was used to drive designated routes through the study area to collect data.
-The mobile monitoring provided high-time resolution (1-second) measurements and allowed for increased coverage across the study area.
+The mobile monitoring provided high-time resolution (1-second) measurements of particle number concentration, BC, and NO2, and allowed for increased coverage across the study area.

 - AirMappers.
-A citizen science monitoring project was part of the study and enabled residents to use mobile air monitors called AirMappers, developed by EPA, to collect air quality data.
-These lunch pail-size air monitors can be carried around the study area by local residents and students.
-The AirMapper includes rechargeable battery power, a global positioning system (GPS), optical particle sensor estimating PM1/PM2.5/PM10, and carbon dioxide (CO2) sensor. .
+A participatory science project was part of the study and enabled residents to use portable air monitors called AirMappers, developed by EPA, to collect air quality data.
+These lunch pail-size air monitors could be carried around the study area by local residents and students.
+The AirMapper included rechargeable battery power, a global positioning system (GPS), an optical particle sensor estimating PM2.5 and other PM size fractions, a carbon dioxide (CO2) sensor, and a noise sensor.

 For more information, contact: